UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### Multi-Cloud Backup Storage (MCBS)

 UKCloud’s MCBS provides a backup target that is accessible from every cloud within UKCloud’s multi-cloud platform, as well as being an off-site target for any on-premises data back-up.
-This service utilises a technology that is common across backup products such as Veritas NetBackup/Backup Exec and Veeam, along with native hooks for databases backups from Oracle, DB2, SQL Server and Hadoop.
+This service utilises a technology that is common across backup products such as Veritas NetBackup/Backup Exec and Veeam, along with native hooks for database backups from Oracle, DB2, SQL Server and Hadoop.
 In addition, this service can be attached as a backup target within your file system, enabling a wide array of applications to utilise this backup service.

 ### Multi-Cloud for Tier2